kevinpt/vhdl-extras/doc/rst/packages.rst

 `text_buffering.vhdl <http://code.google.com/p/vhdl-extras/source/browse/rtl/extras/text_buffering.vhdl>`_

-Procedures for storing text files in an internal buffer and for accumulating text log information before writing to a file.
+This package provides a facility for storing buffered text.
+It can be used to represent the contents of a text file as a linked list of dynamically allocated strings for each line.
+A text file can be read into a buffer and the resulting data structure can be incorporated into records passable to procedures without having to maintain a separate file handle.

 .. _ddfs: